jimenaames/jimenaames/README.md

 - Selected as one of 10 students to represent George Mason University at the **Grace Hopper Conference**.
 - Honored with scholarships for a fully-funded international study experience.
-- Working on AI-powered solutions that improve efficiency and reduce downtime in industrial settings.
+- Worked on an AI-powered solutions that improve efficiency and reduce downtime in industrial settings which can be found [here](https://github.com/c444roline/dxc-ai-maintenance-assistant/tree/main)

 ---